PlVasilev/Domain-Driven-Design-ASP.NET-Microservices-App/README.md

 2. Application - Automapper is Not used
 3. Infrastructure - No DB objects
 4. Test - The app is Not truly tested only few test are made
 5. Offers MS Repository is too messy with a lot of logic.
-On Listing MS the tree repositories there are a lot cleaner.
+On Listing MS the 3 repositories there are a lot cleaner.

 ## App content
 ##### Clent Url http://localhost:4200
 - Clent App Angular
-- Server Apps ASP.NET 3.1 - **9 Microservices**
+- Server Apps ASP.NET 3.1 - **7 Microservices**
 	1. Seller.Admin - MVC only for Admin http://localhost:5013
 	2. Seller.Identity - Api with DB - Entity Asp.Net.USer
 	3. Seller.Listings - Api with DB - Entities - Seller : User, Lising, Deals and Messages from Masstransit